 I like how the Marshmen get developed upon in the book compared to the TV story.
 They’re more convincing and ferocious as monsters compared to the TV story.
 They’re also more threatening, since they happen to have a rage and a dislike for the Alzarians which gets developed later on in the story.

 The interior of the Starliner’s design is well-detailed in the book and is described well by Andrew Smith.
 The settings are visual, including the corridors and the Great Book Room.
 An interesting moment is when Nefred directly links telepathically to the System Files, not shown in the TV version.

-‘Doctor Who – Full Circle’ has been a great novel/audiobook to read/listen to.
-I’ve enjoyed listening to Matthew Waterhouse’s narration and John Leeson as K-9.
-Andrew Smith enriches the world of ‘Full Circle’ greatly and I have enjoyed exploring more of this story with the Marshmen and Mistfall.
+‘Doctor Who – Full Circle’ has been a great novelization/audiobook to read and listen to.
+I’ve enjoyed Matthew Waterhouse’s narration of the story and John Leeson as K-9.
+Andrew Smith enriches the world of ‘Full Circle’ greatly and I have enjoyed exploring more of the story with the Marshmen and Mistfall.

 ‘Doctor Who – Full Circle’ rating – 8/10

 For K-9 MkII was